VaishnaviNimmakanti/Event-Board-RTC-Driven-Message-Display-System/README.md

 5. If an event is active:

   Displays the scrolling event message on the LCD.

   Turns on the Green LED.

-6.If no event is active:
+6. If no event is active:

   Displays the current time, date, day, and temperature.

   Turns on the Red LED.

-7.At the start of each new minute, shows the next scheduled event if none is currently active.
+7. At the start of each new minute, shows the next scheduled event if none is currently active.

-8.Detects a long keypad press to enter the administrator menu for event management.
+8. Detects a long keypad press to enter the administrator menu for event management.